Affiliate links on Android Authority may earn us a commission. Learn more.

 These are the best rugged phones you can buy right now

-Smartphones are more refined than they’ve ever been, with glass builds, tiny bezels, and large displays.
-They’re great for life in an office, but most mainstream phones come up short in harsh environments.
-If you work in construction, for example, you’re probably looking for a phone that you can use as a trusty, durable tool.
+Smartphones are more refined than ever, with glass builds, tiny bezels, large displays, and impressive performance.
+They’re great for life in an office, but most of the best phones come up short in harsh environments.
+For example, if you work in construction, you’re probably looking for a phone you can use as a trusty, durable tool.
 You need to be able to give it hell without risking it getting destroyed.
-With that in mind, here are the best rugged phones you can buy.
+With that in mind, we’ve compiled a list of the best rugged phones you can buy.

 You won’t find all-glass designs on this list, but you will find plenty of durable MIL-STD and IP ratings to go around.
-A few of our picks even have unique features like thermal cameras and walkie-talkie features to help you through your shift.
+Some of our picks even have unique features like thermal cameras and walkie-talkie features to help you through your shift.
 Let’s get to it.

 Buying the right rugged phone for your needs

 - How large is the battery?
 You probably don’t want to spend much time attached to a charger if you’re working a long shift.
-Some of our picks, like the Ulefone Armor 11, offer huge 5,200mAh batteries, while others, like Samsung’s Galaxy XCover Pro, let you swap the battery for an instant charge.
+Some of our picks offer huge batteries, while others let you swap the battery for an instant charge.

 - Does the phone offer durability ratings?
-Rugged conditions often require a phone that can stand up to some water and dust.
-It’s important to check if your phone carries the latest IP68/IP69K ratings, though IP67 may also be enough.
-If you’re worried about dropping your rugged phone, you’ll want to find a device with a MIL-STD 810H certification.
+Rugged conditions often require a phone that can withstand water and dust.
+It’s essential to check if your phone carries the latest IP68/IP69K ratings, though IP67 may also be enough.
+If you’re worried about dropping your rugged phone, you’ll also want to find a device with a MIL-STD 810H certification.
 If all you care for is having water protection, we have a list of the best waterproof phones.

 - Is the camera any good?
 What about extra features?
-While none of these rugged phones are bound to end up among our best camera phones, it’s crucial to have a capable shooter.
-Accuracy is key if you have to document anything at work, and a few of our picks offer underwater cameras or even a thermal lens on the Cat S62 Pro.
+While none of these rugged phones are bound to end up among our best camera phones, having a relatively capable shooter is crucial.
+Accuracy is critical if you have to document anything at work, and a few of our picks offer underwater capabilities or even thermal cameras.

 - What is the phone made of?
-Glass-bodied phones may look and feel good, but the chances are that you want metal and rubber for your rugged phone.
+Glass-bodied phones may look and feel good, but you might want metal, plastic, and rubber for your rugged phone.
 That way, you can feel a bit safer if it takes a tumble.
-It may come at the cost of wireless charging, but tougher materials should last through even the longest shifts.
+It may come at the cost of wireless charging, but more rigid materials should last through even the longest shifts.

 Cat S62 Pro: The best rugged phone you can buy

-If you’ve spent any time on a construction site, then you’ve no doubt seen one of Caterpillar’s yellow vehicles.
+If you’ve spent any time on a construction site, you’ve undoubtedly seen one of Caterpillar’s yellow vehicles.
 They’re a mainstay for their power and durability, and now Cat is in on the rugged phone market as well.
-The Cat S62 Pro is the best of the bunch, and it’s currently our pick for the best rugged phone at $649.
+The Cat S62 Pro is the best of the bunch and is currently our pick for the best rugged phone.